 Is stress making you fat?

-Amanda Hamilton, GMTVs expert nutritionist, has devised a healthy eating plan specially for SHE which is designed to counter the negative effects of stress.
+Amanda Hamilton, GMTVs expert nutritionist, has devised a healthy eating plan designed to counter the negative effects of stress.
 Guaranteed to give you more energy, younger-looking skin and better immunity youll also shift up to 7lb in just 10 days!

 As a nutritionist, TV presenter and busy mum, my approach to weight loss has evolved over the years.
 In short, I have taken my medical studies and nutritional research and combined them with a hefty dose of ‘real life' experience to create my own, highly effective approach to the very vexing area of losing weight.